LarsAur/BOI4Souls/README.md

 # TODO

-- Coin counter
+✅ Coin counter
 - Request to see a players cards
+- Modal component
-- Preload images in lobby
+✅ Preload images in lobby
 - Disconnect alert
 ✅ Counter on cards
 ✅ Bin pile